build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

       description: "Allows Inbound HTTP traffic to the web server.",
       allowAllOutbound: true,
     });

     webSg.addIngressRule(
       Peer.anyIpv4(),
       Port.tcp(80)
     );
 ```

-We're now ready to create the EC2 instance using a pre-built [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMI - pronounced "Ay-Em-Eye")—for this tutorial, we will be using the [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) AMI for X86_64 CPU architecture.
-We will also pass the IAM role you created, the default VPC, and the instance type to run on, in your case, a `t2.micro` that has 1 vCPU and 1GB of memory.
+We're now ready to create the EC2 instance using a pre-built [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) (AMI - pronounced "Ay-Em-Eye") — for this tutorial, we will be using the [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) AMI for X86_64 CPU architecture.
+We will also pass the IAM role and VPC created earlier, and the instance type to run on, in your case, a `t2.micro` that has 1 vCPU and 1GB of memory.
 If you are running this tutorial in one of the newer AWS Regions, the `t2.micro` type may not be available.
 Just use the `t3.micro` one instead.
-To view all the different instance types, see the [EC2 instance types page](https://aws.amazon.com/ec2/instance-types/).
+To view all the different instance types, see the [EC2 instance types page](https://aws.amazon.com/ec2/instance-types/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 ```typescript
     // the AMI to be used for the EC2 Instance